trebman95/ReellyInternship/README.md

 <h1>Reelly Internship</h1>

 <h2>Description</h2>
 In this project, I will walkthrough my responsibilities as a Software QA Engineer for Reelly.
 Performing functional, UI, smoke and regression testing.
 Also participating in daily stand-ups and sprint planning using Agile methodologies.
 Reelly is a web/mobile app that consolidates Dubai developer projects, enabling agents to quickly create personalized property offers and track buyer behavior analytics.
-Executing test cases and tracking issues in Jira were very interesting task to learn as I know that they will be very essential skills to know while starting off on software quality assurance.
+Executing test cases and tracking bug issues in Jira was a very interesting task to learn as I know that they will be very essential skills to know while starting off in software quality assurance.
 <br />

 <h2>Concepts</h2>